Effigy Mounds of Southern Wisconsin

 Wisconsin’s best-known archeological site, Aztalan State Park, on the Crawfish River near Lake Mills, includes modern reconstructions of ancient ceremonial mounds and an accompanying wooden stockade.
 But the people who built these structures about 1,000 years ago were most likely not the Mound Builders.
 In fact, researchers believe the stockade and archeological evidence of violence here may indicate conflict between the agricultural village and the hunting and gathering Mound Builders or their descendants.

 Climbing a reconstructed flat-topped pyramid mound at Aztalan gives you a great view of the river on which the village depended.
 Today it’s a quiet place, but a thousand years ago it may have been one of the busiest spots in the state.
-And the high stockade gives you the impression that the ancient people of this village may have been far more concerned about defending themselves than enjoying the peaceful view of rolling prairies, woodlands, and waterways that modern visitors see at this park.
+And the high stockade gives you the impression that the ancient people of this village may have been far more concerned about defending themselves than enjoying the peaceful view of rolling prairies, woodlands and waterways that modern visitors see at this park.

 Want to see more of the creations of Wisconsin's earliest residents?
 Here's where to find more effigy mounds in Wisconsin!